missingusername/cds-vis-git/assignments/assignment4/README.md

 # Assignment #4: Newspaper Face Detection Across Decades

 ## What is it?
-This assignment features 2 scripts, whose purpose is to process folders of images, scan them for faces, group them by decade, and produce a statistics `.csv` and a plot for each folder of images.
+This assignment features 2 scripts, whose purpose is to process folders of newspaper scans, scan them for faces, group them by decade, and produce a statistics `.csv` and a plot for each folder of images.
 It features the main `face_detection.py` script, which processes each folder in the `/in` folder and scans each image inside for faces, generating statistics by decade, and saving them as `.csv` files.
 This is followed by the `plot.py` script, which then generates line charts based on the generated `.csv` files.